wendyverdonk93/docs/content/faq/chargebacks/disputing-chargebacks.md

 In order for this chargeback to be disputed we need the following documentation and information to be provided, in case you have it:

-* Proof that the receipt carries a signature or that the cardholder was present at the time of the transaction or that the transaction was completed via secure payment, meaning 3D secure verified.
+* Proof that the receipt carries a signature or that the cardholder was present at the time of the transaction or that the transaction was completed via secure payment, meaning 3D Secure verified.

 #### Reason Code: 4540
 __Description: Card Not Present__